Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XY3ul4kOff4.md

 # [May 4th, 2021 Livestream](../2021-05-04.md)
 ## Q&A: Recipes subject to change again?
 https://www.youtube.com/watch?v=XY3ul4kOff4
-This question was possibly duplicated with a more recent answer: [September 7th, 2021 Livestream Q&A: Are there going to be changes to Recipes like there was in Update 4?](./yt-wnQBLg0EgUE.md) [https://www.youtube.com/watch?v=wnQBLg0EgUE](https://www.youtube.com/watch?v=wnQBLg0EgUE)
+This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Will there be any Recipe changes in Update 5?](./yt-vUf3qor9P5Q.md) [https://www.youtube.com/watch?v=vUf3qor9P5Q](https://www.youtube.com/watch?v=vUf3qor9P5Q)

 ### Topics